-We walked to the house of God in the throng.
+We walked with the crowds into the house of the Lord.

 15 Let death come suddenly on them.

-Let them go down alive into the pit.
+Let them go down alive into the grave.

 For wickedness is among them, in their dwelling.

-16 As for me, I will call on the Lord.
+16 As for me, I will call on God.